mtclancy/angular-photo-gallery/readme.md

 Unit tests can be found at `browser/app/unit-tests`.
 These unit tests do not cover all code in this application, but provide a number of different test cases and examples (see search-bar.component.spec.ts and albums.component.spec.ts).

-To run unit tests, navigate to the `browser` directory inside a terminal, and run `ng test`.
+To run unit tests, navigate to the `browser` directory inside a terminal, and run `ng test`...